berlinonline/converjon/README.md

 The AOI can also be embedded in the original image's metadata via EXIF or IPTC.
 The name of this metadata field can be configured and defaults to `aoi`.
 The request parameter overrides the AOI value from the image's metadata.

 By default, the AOI in the URL parameters has precedence over the one from the image's metadata.
-To prefer the embedded AOI from the metadata, set the `prefer_embedded_aoi` parameter to any non-emty value.
+To prefer the embedded AOI from the metadata, set the `prefer_embedded_aoi` parameter to any non-empty value.

 ### Cropping mode